Jacqueline L. Bradley

-Bradley received her Bachelor or Arts in Economics and Political Science from Yale University, and her Master of Business Administration from Columbia University Graduate School of Business.
-She was appointed to the Tampa Electric Co. board of directors in May 2020.
+Bradley received her Bachelor of Arts in Economics and Political Science from Yale University, and her Master of Business Administration from Columbia University Graduate School of Business.
+She was appointed to the board of directors in May 2020.

 Patrick J. Geraghty